gevorgiann/class-material/LectureNotes/format_encodings/Oct_7/Conversion_2Float.md

    6. the exponent: ``101`` (5)

 5. Use the following table, to determine
-   - the number of bits used for each encoded component
+   - the number of bits used for each encoded component, and
-   - the bias used for the exponent
+   - the bias used for the exponent.

 | Encoding  | Total | Sign | Exponent | Mantissa |  Bias |
 | --------- | ----: | :--: | -------: | -------: | ----: |